- Literature

 TREE, Iris.
 Poems.
 London: John Lane, The Bodley Head, 1920.

 First edition.
-Iris Tree's first book - encompasses her poetry from 1912-1919, including her war poems.
-Includes poems previously published in Vanity Fair and Wheels, an avant-garde poetry anthology edited by Edith Sitwell.
+Iris Tree's first book.
+Illustrated by Curtis Moffat (1887-1949), American visual artist and Tree’s first husband.
+This rare book encompasses Tree’s poetry from 1912-1919, and is notable for the war poems, a rare instance of female war poetry.
+The collection includes poems previously published in Vanity Fair and Wheels, an avant-garde poetry anthology edited by Edith Sitwell.
 Alongside Iris Tree, Wheels anthologized Nancy Cunard and Wilfred Owen.

 144 pp. Frontispiece (Head of Iris Tree by Jacob Epstein), 4 plates by Curtis Moffat.
 8vo, original cloth, faint old stain to covers.
 Endpapers partially browned.
 Contemporary review of this volume tipped-in to front endpaper.
 An intriguing gift inscription to front pastedown and endpaper - ‘For the Frog Prince’s beloved mother.
 Christmas 1973.
 And who would have guessed that it would all end with a kitchen floor covered with burnt toast?’